web2py/py4web/docs/chapter-12.rst

     )

 The validator is frequently
-written explicitly outside the table definition in this equivalent sytntax:
+written explicitly outside the table definition in this equivalent syntax:

 .. code:: python